-Although the results highlight the significance of LUCC in the susceptibility assessment of shallow landslides, it is obvious that LUCC is not the only factor that can influence the landslide occurrence in the region.
-In most cases, the impact of LUC on landslides is about the internal geological conditions, such as topography features, drainage conditions.
-Such impacts can worsen or improve the stability of natural slopes resulting in increasing or decreasing the frequency of landslide events (Schmaltz et al., 2017; Galve et al., 2015).
-For instance, Beguería (2006) reported in a case study in the Spanish Pyrenees that the former arable fields on the valley slopes facilitated landsliding, even after the land was abandoned and re-vegetated by shrubs or trees.
+landslide occurrence in the region.
+In most cases, the impact of LUC on landslides is about the internal geological conditions, such as topography features and drainage conditions.
+Such impacts can worsen or improve the stability of natural slopes, resulting in the increasing or decreasing frequency of landslide events (Schmaltz et al., 2017; Galve et al., 2015).
+For instance, Beguería (2006) reported in a case study in the Spanish Pyrenees that the former arable fields on the valley slopes facilitated landsliding, even after the land was abandoned and revegetated by shrubs or trees.
 This is due to water redistribution in the slopes after prolonged rainfall periods.
-However, it should be noted that the shallow landslides are directly triggered by the LUC, except for some landslides which are induced by under cutting of slopes.
-The statistical results of the temporal distribution of landslides in this study area also support this assumption: the positive correlation between the number of landslides and monthly average rainfall (a statistical result of daily rainfall data between 1992~2013) is rather strong.
-The number of landslides occurring during the months of June and July are 18 and 12, respectively, accounting for 56.6% of the total landslides, whereas only 10 landslides were initiated or reactivated in the dry season, accounting for 18.9% of the total landslides.
-Analysis of 21-year data shows that the change of the landslide susceptibility at a regional scale is associated with rainfall conditions.
-As shown in Fig. 14, annual rainfall seems to be increasing from 1992 to 1998, and then decreasing from 1999 to 2013, although the magnitude of the change is relatively small.
+However, it should be noted that the shallow landslides are directly triggered by the LUC, except for some landslides which are induced by undercutting of slopes.
+The statistical results of the temporal distribution of landslides in this study area also support this assumption: the positive correlation between the number of landslides and monthly average rainfall (a statistical result of daily rainfall data between 1992 and 2013) is rather strong.
+The number of landslides occurring during the months of June and July are 18 and 12, respectively, accounting for 56.6 % of the total landslides, whereas only 10 landslides were initiated or reactivated in the dry season, accounting for 18.9% of the total landslides.
+Analysis of 21-year data shows that the change in the landslide susceptibility at a regional scale is associated with rainfall conditions.
+As shown in Fig. 14, annual rainfall seems to be increasing from 1992 to 1998 and then decreasing from 1999 to 2013, although the magnitude of the change is relatively small.
 Similar patterns are also shown in the number of heavy rainfall events during this period.
-It should be noted that this regulation is roughly the same as the change of the high susceptibility area.
-Thus, more exactly, it's not that the LUCC can change the susceptibility directly, but the natural slope conditions are influenced by various LUC and subsequently by different environmental for initiating landslide.
-In general, most landslides in the area, especially the shallow ones, were triggered not by a single factor, but the combined results of external environmental factors.
-For example, during the period from 61 to 26 June in 2013, the area received 149 mm rain although the number of rainy days was only three (6th, 9th and 10th of June).
-Two landslides (i.e., 1# and 2# landslides) were triggered by this heavy rainfall event, which occurred on 16th and 26th this month.
+It should be noted that this regulation is roughly the same as the change in the high-susceptibility area.
+Thus, more exactly, it is not that the LUCC can change the susceptibility directly but that the natural slope conditions are influenced by various LUC types and subsequently by different environmental factors for initiating landslide.
+In general, most landslides in the area, especially the shallow ones, were triggered not by a single factor but by the combined results of external environmental factors.
+For example, during the period from 6 to 26 June in 2013, the area received 149 mm of rain although the number of rainy days was only three (6, 9 and 10 June).
+Two landslides (i.e., landslide no. 1 and 2) were triggered by this heavy rainfall event, which occurred on the 16th and 26th of June.